eformat/openshift-virt-labs/docs/workshop/content/deploy-workloads.md

 ~~~

-And looking deeper we can see the hostpath claim we explored earlier being utilised, note the `Mounts` section for where, inside the pod, the `rhel8-hostpath` PVC is attached, and then below the PVC name:
+And looking deeper we can see the hostpath claim we explored earlier being utilized, note the `Mounts` section for where, inside the pod, the `rhel8-hostpath` PVC is attached, and then below the PVC name:

 ~~~bash
 $ oc describe pod/virt-launcher-centos8-server-hostpath-zpgwr